Wisconsin doctors now required to tell women about certain breast cancer risk factor

 Now that Wisconsin women will know their density level, Spear says they can ask for additional tests.

-"She can advocate for herself and look for additional tools as necessary or discuss this with her doctor," said Spear.
+"She can advocate for herself and look for additional tools as necessary or discuss this with her doctor," Spear said.

-"If I can prevent someone else from going through that or help someone else catch their cancer sooner, it would just make all the difference in the world," said Zellner.
+"If I can prevent someone else from going through that or help someone else catch their cancer sooner, it would just make all the difference in the world," Zellner said.

 Spear said there are signs of cancer that only a mammogram can find.
 That's why she says it is still the gold standard for breast cancer screenings.